 Similar to pumpkins, three varieties of squash reach peak freshness during the early fall months.
 Acorn, butternut, and delicata squash are what you should be looking out for around this time of year.
 They can be baked, roasted, and made into soups.

-Often overlooked, Swiss chard is a leafy green that brings so many benefits to your table and your health.
-They’re best when sautéed with garlic and onions and served as a side dish.
-They’re also beautiful with brightly colored stems.
+Often overlooked, Swiss chard is a beautiful leafy green that brings so many benefits to your table and your health.
+It’s best when sauteed with garlic and onions and served as a side dish.

 This rhizome can be found in many Asian dishes and will bring a whole new level of flavor when freshly ground or shredded.
 You can even make medicinal tea with fresh ginger to improve your health and make a winter cold not so terrible to endure.